 To do this, give the lawn a low mow a notch or two below your normal/preferred mowing height.
 If your lawn has an accumulation of thatch, you may need to bring down the mower a few more notches to allow it to reach down into the thatch layer.
 (When lowering the mowing height on Buffalo it is best to ensure you are not mowing too low and cutting into the runner).
 After you mow the lawn, it won’t look great at first, but it will be able to recover over the coming weeks.
 During this recovery period, it is best to ensure you keep water up to the lawn.
 Raise your mower back up to your preferred mowing height on your next mow.
 This process is best done while the lawn is actively growing throughout the warmer months and should be avoided in the cooler months while your lawn is growing at a slower rate.

 After this, you will need to ensure you are frequently mowing to help avoid scalping the lawn again.
 As a rule of thumb, mow your lawn frequently enough so that only one-third of the leaf is removed with each pass.
-This means you will need to mow more frequently in warmer months as the grass grows faster.
+This means you will need to mow more frequently in the warmer months as the grass grows faster.
 Conversely, you won’t need to cut as often in the cooler months as the grass will grow slower.

 If scalping occurs from mowing over high spots in your lawn, you can add soil/sand to amend the lawn levels.
 This process is known as top dressing.
 When top dressing to improve levels, we recommend using sand.
 Something like washed plasterers’ sand or washed river sand is ideal.